 Radiotherapy is treatment through radiation.
-High energy beams of radiation are directed at the cancerous tumour, hopefully destroying it.
+High energy beams of radiation are directed at the cancerous tumour with the aim of destroying it.
 We have used radiation for over 100 years in medicine – most commonly as X-rays – but we can now use it to treat and cure illnesses or to relieve symptoms.

-If your cancer is in the head or neck, it is extremely likely that part of the treatment will involve radiotherapy.
+Part of your treatment may involve radiotherapy.
 There are several stages to this treatment, and quite a few staff involved in administering it.
-As with chemotherapy, radiotherapy damages healthy cells as well as cancerous ones so there are side-effects to consider, detailed on this page.
+As with chemotherapy, radiotherapy damages healthy cells as well as cancerous ones so there some side effects to consider.

 The location of the tumour and its stage will help your medical team decide which course of treatment is the most appropriate.
 It is likely in these kinds of cancers that there will be some chemotherapy administered prior to radiotherapy, weakening the cells before the radiation is used to kill them.

-If you have any concerns about your treatment, check out our FAQ page and be sure to ask any and all questions to your doctors before, during and after treatment.
+If you have any questions or concerns about your treatment, check out our FAQ page and be sure to ask any and all questions to your doctors before, during and after treatment.

-Before your treatment begins, you will usually have a CT or MRI scan of the affected area, which will allow your medical team to see exactly where the tumour is.
+Before your treatment begins, your medical team will arrange an imaging scan of the affected area which will allow them to see exactly where the tumour is.
 They will then calculate how much radiation to use in order to treat it.
 Radiation is quite harmful, so your doctors, radiographers and physicists will ensure that they are not using too much at any time.
-By using these detailed scans, the team will be able to target the radiation very precisely, lessening the impact on healthy tissue.
+Having these detailed imaging scans means that the team will be able to target the radiation very precisely, lessening the impact on healthy tissue.

 In preparation for radiotherapy, patients need to have a mask fitted.
-This is to keep the body still during treatment and protect the parts of the body which are not being targeted.
-The mask is created in a mould room and is a similar process to paper mache: a mould is made from plaster to fit the patient and then is taken off to dry.
-Then, a see-through plastic mask is made to fit the patient’s face exactly.
+This helps to keep your body still during treatment and protect the parts which are not being targeted.

 Having a mask fitted can be a slightly disconcerting experience for some people, but does not take long.
-Talk to your radiotherapist, nurse, mould technician or doctor if you are worried about feeling claustrophobic and help may be available.
+Talk to your medical if you are at all worried and they will talk you through the process and let you know of any help that may be available.

-Radiotherapy is most effective when administered with as few breaks as possible, allowing the cancer cells no time to recover.
+Once your Radiotherapy treatment starts it is most effective when administered with as few breaks as possible, allowing the cancer cells no time to recover.
 Ideally, treatment will continue every day from Monday to Friday for as long as necessary – stopping only for extenuating circumstances.
 The length of treatment will depend on size, location and aggressiveness of the tumour, but also on the patient’s health.
-Seven weeks would normally be the maximum period of treatment, but will be specified by your medical team.
+Seven weeks is generally the maximum length of treatment, but this can vary depending on your individual circumstances.

-Once you are secure and as comfortable as possible, treatment will start.
-This requires everyone but you to leave the room, but you will be able to contact the radiographer through cameras and an intercom.
+Once you are as comfortable as possible, treatment will start.
+This requires everyone but you to leave the room, but you will be able to contact the radiographer through cameras and an intercom at any time.

-The radiotherapy machine is turned on and the high energy radiation is directed at the tumour.
-The length of time depends on what kind of radiotherapy is being adminstered.
-There are a few different kinds of this treatment used to treat head and neck cancers.
+The radiotherapy machine is turned on and high energy radiation is directed at the tumour.
+The length of time depends on what kind of radiotherapy is being administered.
+There are a few different types of this treatment that are used to treat throat cancers:

 TYPES OF RADIOTHERAPY